CMHAAorg/cmhaa-website/site/content/_index.md

     content: >-
       Why?
-Because when it comes to mental health in the workplace, we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
+Because when it comes to mental health in the workplace, we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by their employees every day.

       We also know that when businesses pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.